dbushenko/sitecompiler/README.md

 * file-name -- the file name without extension;
 * file-ext -- file extension;
 * tags -- list of tags if available;
-* data -- a map containing all tags and sorted lists of input files corresponding those tags.
+* data -- a map containing all tags and sorted lists of input files corresponding those tags (tags are keywords here).
 These lists are not paginated.
 * all the headers you have specified in the input file.